GammaG/OSCP_Notes/readme.md

     ssh root@ip -i privKey.pem

+**JWT Decode**

+    JWTs can be decoded using https://jwt.io/.
+This tool allows to craft and decode JWTs.
+Also to modify an original JWT to generate a new one using the same secret (so long as the secret is known).

 **Brute Force CSRF Token**

 Python Script to brute force a password based on the rockyou wordlist entering every time a new csrf token that is extracted from the page.